vsoni94/prompt-to-video/README.md

 - Set service type to LoadBalancer in your YAML manifests
 - Set up port forwarding or router port forwarding to expose the service externally

-## If model is using using, follow below
+## If pod is not using GPU, follow below
 ## NVIDIA GPU Setup on Kubernetes

 - Install NVIDIA device plugin: